zackstout/beatles-songwriting/README.md

 #### III7 (The 'V of vi' or 'V of VI')

+- Well what do you: Just as II is V of V, and VII is V of II, well, the III is V of VI.
 - Ain't she sweet
 - Ask me why
 - You can't do that